fakemanoan/fakemanoan.github.io/docs/faq.md

 Check XDA for the latest info on bypassing Play Integrity checks.
 This is Google's fault, not mine.

 ## I have echo in phone calls!
-All Samsung devices struggle with their proprietary noise cancellation on LineageOS.
+Some Samsung devices struggle with their proprietary noise cancellation on LineageOS.

 The problem can be mitigated somewhat with mixer_paths.xml tweaks, which I have done to the best of my ability.

-## I rebooted to recovery, and my TWRP is gone and replace with LineageOS recovery!
+## I rebooted to recovery, and my TWRP is gone and replaced with LineageOS recovery!
-You have selected "Update recovery" when setting up the device.
+You have selected "Update recovery" in the OTA updater.

 You can turn this off by going to Settings -> System -> Updater -> 3 dots -> Preferences And deselecting "Update recovery".
 You can then flash TWRP again.

 ## When I download an OTA update, it reboots to recovery and does nothing!
 Older TWRP recoveries do not support OTA updates, so will fail silently when updating.
 Currently, only my updated TWRP supports OTAs properly.